microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraGroupLifecyclePolicy.md

 This command is used to set the properties of a specific Microsoft Group Lifecycle Policy.

-- The `-Id` parameter specifies the ID of the Lifecycle Policy to be modified.
+- The `-GroupLifecyclePolicyId` parameter specifies the ID of the Lifecycle Policy to be modified.
 - The `-GroupLifetimeInDays` parameter sets the lifetime of the groups in the policy to 200 days.
 The GroupLifetimeInDays represents the number of days before a group expires and needs to be renewed.
 Once renewed, the group expiration is extended by the number of days defined.
 - The `-AlternateNotificationEmails` parameter sets the email address that receives notifications about the policy.
 Multiple email address can be defined by separating email address with a semicolon.
 - The `-ManagedGroupTypes` parameter sets the types of groups that the policy manages.
 Possible values are `All`, `Selected`, or `None`.